Cops: Man shot teen in her home, then turned gun on himself - WHIZ News

 Wood County sheriff’s deputies responded around 9:15 a.m.
 Thursday to the Pemberville home where Cierra McCrory, 17, lived with her mother, who found the bodies of her daughter and Lukas Miller, 19, of Clay Township.

-While an initial investigation found the deaths wee an apparent murder-suicide, authorities are still working to determine what relationship McCrory and Miller had and what spurred the shooting.
+While an initial investigation found the deaths were an apparent murder-suicide, authorities are still working to determine what relationship McCrory and Miller had and what spurred the shooting.

 McCrory was junior at Eastwood High School.
 Miller had also been a student at Eastwood, withdrawing about three years ago.